 Use in Cancer

-Idelalisib is approved to be used alone or with other drugs to treat:
+Idelalisib is approved to treat:

 Idelalisib is also being studied in the treatment of other types of cancer.